aprilnovak/cortex/dagmc_tutorial/README.md

 ```
 [brick_2.jou](./journal_files/brick_2.jou)

-Which results in:
+This will result in the following geometry:
 ![Two cubes geometry in Cubit.](./figures/cubit_cube_2.jpg)

-In this example, we skipped the construction of the graveyard.
+In this example, we skipped the construction of the graveyard in Cubit.
 This is possible because there are other ways to define a graveyard directly in OpenMC.
 For example, using (<code>bounded_universe()</code>).
 ```python
 # import geometry
 dagmc_univ_bounded = openmc.DAGMCUniverse(filename='brick_2.h5m').bounded_universe()